 - VERIFICATION OF YOUR SCHOOL ATTENDANCE by submitting a copy of your current unofficial high school transcript.

 - The ARTISTIC ASSIGNMENTS outlined for your program of interest.

 - A completed FINANCIAL AID REQUEST form and a copy of the required tax return, if you wish to apply for aid.

 - A NON-REFUNDABLE $20 APPLICATION FEE must be paid online with a credit card upon completing your application.

 WHAT IS THE MAXIMUM AMOUNT OF INCOME MY PARENT/GUARDIAN CAN HAVE FOR ME TO QUALIFY FOR FINANCIAL AID?

-WHAT IF MY PARENT/GUARDIAN CANNOT FIND COPIES OF THEIR MOST RECENT TAXES
+WHAT IF MY PARENT/GUARDIAN CANNOT ACCESS COPIES OF THEIR MOST RECENT TAXES?

 WHAT IF MY PARENT/GUARDIAN DOES NOT HAVE TO FILE TAXES?